kbinhnguyen/interlude/README.md

 Please check back at a later date for additional and perhaps cooler features.
 I will be continuing this project as time permits.

-## Some questions you may have
-### Q: Why did you decide to do server-side rendering (SSR) for some pages for such a simple web app?
-A: You're absolutely right.
-I didn't have to.
-But I wanted to use this MVP project as an opportunity to learn some technologies and implement concepts that are new to me but fundamental to backend development as that is where I have the strongest interest.
-As a web developer, I think it is extremely important to keep search engine optimization (SEO) in mind as many businesses form marketing strategies around it.
-Consequently our decisions on tech stack and specific implementations would have a tremendous impact on our clients' revenue.
-SSR is also a major contributor to our application's ability to scale and handle a larger traffic load.
-For this project, I am still trying to figure out which pages would make more sense to be SSR-ed.

-### Q: Why did you decide to have your web app NOT integrated with users' Spotify accounts even though the Spotify API does offer this option to developers?
-A: The personal answer is that Spotify already has plenty of personal data on me and I don't want a 3rd-party developer to get access to that information.
-So I'd imagine that there are users out there who are just as concerned with their privacy.
-Also, not everyone may have a Spotify account, perhaps they use Apple Music or Amazon Music, or don't utilize a music streaming service at all.
-I wanted this project to be inclusive.

-The web developer answer is that I get less granular data with this approach, and often, when inundated with too much information sometimes we don't know what to do with it.
-Choosing a simple-data model provided me with plenty of opportunities to focus on the more 'raw' and more widely accessible aspects of my data, such as working with `img` and `audio` elements, and to build a full-stack app from the ground up.
-I got a lot of good practice with ReactJS `refs` in this project.

 ## Contact
 If you encounter any bugs, issues or simply want to chat, please definitely reach out!